 But now, finally, it is time not merely for profound truth (in response to Martha), or strong emotion (in response to Mary and the crowds).
 It is time for powerful action.
 Verse 39: Jesus said, “Take away the stone.”
 One last time Martha resists.
 Evidently she is not completely confident he can do it: “Lord, by this time there will be an odor, for he has been dead four days.”

 And now, finally, in response, Jesus makes the connection between what he is doing and what he said back in verse 4: “This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it.”
 So Jesus says to Martha (verse 40), “Did I not tell you that if you believed you would see the glory of God?”
-I am the resurrection.
+That is, I am the resurrection.
 That is part of my glory.

 He prays in verses 41–42 so that all can see he is one with the Father, and then (verse 43), “He cried out with a loud voice, ‘Lazarus, come out.’”
 Verse 44: “The man who had died came out, his hands and feet bound with linen strips, and his face wrapped with a cloth.
 Jesus said to them, ‘Unbind him, and let him go.’”